IamNanjo/IamNanjo/README.md

 - Hi, my name is Arttu
-- I’m interested in JavaScript and Python development
+- I’m interested in JavaScript and Python and Dart development